ThomasOdum/CarND-P05-Vehicle-Detection/README.md

 The process of tracking the vehicle, given a set of bounding boxes from the thresholded heatmap is performed by the `VehicleTracker` class in `tracking.py`.
 After the clusters were extracted from the heatmap using `scipy.ndimage.measurements.label`, the bounding boxes were passed in as measurements to a Kalman Filter.

-The main chunk of the tracking task is implemented the `track` method of `VehicleTracker` class.
+The tracking process is mainly done by the `track` method of the `VehicleTracker` class.
 The first step in the process is to perform non-maximum suppression of the bounding boxes to remove duplicates.

 The following rules were used to identify possible candidates for tracking.
 These are implemented in lines 182-208 of `tracking.py`.